kbull136/asg-02-instructions/milestone-03.md

 - [ ] When viewed in Chrome's devtools at Mobile L size (425px) and Laptop L size (1440px), this page has a reasonable layout.

-- [ ] A well-presented, alphabetically-sorted list of all countries from your [countries API](#the-countries-api) is visible on the page.
-This list is populated via JS (see assignment 1), not PHP.

-- [ ] Each country in the country list hyperlinks back to this page with a query string parameter indicating the country to display.

-  > _for example the link to Canada would need to go to `single-country.php?iso=ca`_

-- [ ] Caching of the list of countries occurs to local storage occurs, just like it did in assignment 1.

-- [ ] All filtering behaviour from assignment 1 is present and is done solely through JS.

-- [ ] Filters are well-presented.

-  > _this is my way of saying "improve the presentation of the filters as compared to assignment 1_

-- [ ] Clicking on a country will cause this page to reload this page for that country.

 - [ ] All country details, as outlined in the assignment pdf, are present for the current country. _Since you've cached the country details, you can present them via JS if you wish._ Country details must include the extra language and neighbouring country requirements that were present in assignment 1: full names must be used instead of codes.

   > _if the query string parameter is non-existent, this country details section should show no data_

-- [ ] A list of cities for the current country are present, in alphabetical order, each city hyperlinking to the `single-city.php` page with an appropriate query string parameter.

-  > _if the query string parameter is non-existent, this city list section should show no data_

 - [ ] If photos are available for the current country, they are displayed in a well-presented fashion.